wenbang24/intothefailureverse/README.md

-# intothefailureverse
+# Into The Failureverse
 school project

-its an unreal engine 5 prop hunt game but my friend is obsessed with steven he (hence the name)
+Into The Failureverse is an prop hunt game made in Unreal Engine 5, but my friend is obsessed with steven he (hence the name)

-if you wanna have a look you might have to rename the folder to MyFirstProject idk ue5 is weird and im not really sure if you need to :)
+If you wanna have a look at the source code or run the game you might have to rename the folder to MyFirstProject - there haven't been any problems for me but who knows?